PH

 Serving: Chilled

-A sweet beverage made with tapioca pearls, agar-agar, and brown sugar syrup.
+Sweet beverage made with tapioca pearls, agar-agar, and brown sugar syrup.
+Popular street drink served over ice.

 otherCold